 - Who wants us to succeed?

-.
-Example stakeholder lists are available with the Stakeholder Management templates and ebook
+Get a list of questions to help you Identify your Stakeholders.More techniques to define your stakeholders.
+Example stakeholder lists are available with the Stakeholder Management templates and ebook.

 This is where Stakeholder Analysis techniques come in.
 One of the most commonly used techniques is the interest and influence grid.
 This is a simple, but very powerful way of categorizing stakeholders and developing a tailored strategy for engaging each stakeholder based on their relative interest and influence in your business or project.